BYUI-ECEN-361/ECEN-361-STM32-Lab-07-ADC-DAC-DMA/Documentation/Assignment.md

 * We used Timer2 as a trigger to define the timing between each waveform point.
 Can the DMA control be modified so that it runs continuously without a trigger?
 How would you do this?
 Show a screenshot of code snippet of your approach.

   <mark>[*answer here*]</mark>

+* Modify the Buffers to output a different type of waveform, such as a triangle or sawtooth wave.
+Explain how you did it, as well as show a screenshot of your waveform from the logic analyzer.